By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 The class diagram below depicts the important methods and attributes that provide us the ability to switch views between the main list and the archival list.

-that showcases the methods and attributes required for view-switchingThe object diagram below illustrates the three UniqueInternshipApplicationList
+InternshipDiary that showcases the methods and attributes required for view-switchingThe object diagram below illustrates the three UniqueInternshipApplicationList objects maintained by InternshipDiary:

 -